SyperOlao/Multi-GPU-Render-DX12/MGPU-VoxelWaterfall/Research/paper/preregistered_analysis_plan.md

 ## Multiplicity Policy

 The primary H1 contrast is confirmatory.
-Per-config contrasts across workload labels, shares, LOD states, temporal states, GPU endpoints, and CPU endpoints are exploratory unless explicitly listed here before the run.
+H2 and H3 are predeclared secondary hypothesis contrasts with their endpoints and matching rules below.
+Other per-config contrasts across workload labels, shares, GPU endpoints, and CPU endpoints are exploratory unless explicitly listed here before the run.

 Exploratory families must use Holm or FDR correction and must be labeled exploratory in tables and text.